 Please review our Training & Certification Catalog for pricing information.

 The certification exam is proctored remotely via streaming audio, video, and screen sharing feeds.
-The screensharing feed allows proctors to view candidates' desktops (including all monitors).
+The screensharing feed allows proctors to view the candidates' desktop .
 The audio, video, and screen sharing feeds will be stored for a limited period of time in the event that there is a subsequent need for review.

 Reliable internet access